slatedocs/slate/source/index.html.md

 --batch_AAA123--
 ```

-> The above batch request returns the following response:
+> The above batch request returns the following response with a 200 OK status:

 ```
 --batchresponse_20a3a5a7-2df7-435e-9c62-ead3472499e7